fnproject/ext-statsapi/README.md

 Clone [Fn](https://github.com/fnproject/fn) if you have not already done so.
 This is needed to obtain the required Prometheus configuration file.

 Now start Prometheus, replacing `<ip-address>` with the IP address on which the extended Fn server is listening:

-Alternatively explicitly specify the IP address of the Fn server: (in the example below this is 10.0.2.)
 ```
   docker run --name=prometheus -d -p 9090:9090 \
     -v ${GOPATH}/src/github.com/fnproject/fn/examples/grafana/prometheus.yml:/etc/prometheus/prometheus.yml \